 - blue discoloration of the skin

-- cough, possibly with green sputum, blood, pus,
+- cough, possibly with green sputum, blood, or a foul odor

 - difficulty swallowing